TheOdinProject/curriculum/foundations/installations/installation_guides/linux/virtual_machine.md

 **Uncheck "Proceed with Unattended Installation".** This feature does not work and you will not be able to control your installation.
 If you do enable it accidentally before installing just delete your VM and try again.

-The fields should auto populate once you enter the VM Name.
+The fields should auto-populate once you enter the VM Name.

 ![New Virtual Machine screen](../../installations/imgs/04_install_start.png)